This lightweight bottle is well designed with surprisingly…

 Clean, green, and oh-so flexible, the BPA-free Platypus SoftBottle is ultra-reusable, lightweight, and easy to pack.

 Flexible, lightweight and durable, the 17 fl. oz.
-Platypus SoftBottle(TM) water bottle can be stored in spaces that won't fit rigid water bottles.
-80% lighter than standard hard-plastic bottles, it takes more than 5 Platypus SoftBottles to equal the weight of one 1-liter, hard-plastic bottle.
+Platypus SoftBottle(TM) Water Bottle with Push/Pull Cap takes up less space in your pack or sports duffel than a traditional water bottle.
+80% lighter than standard hard-plastic bottles, it takes more than five Platypus SoftBottles to equal the weight of one 1-liter, hard-plastic bottle.
 Compact and flexible design can be flattened when empty and rolled up to fit practically anywhere in your pack.
 Platypus SoftBottle(TM) water bottle is sized to fit in a drink holder, round pocket, square pocket or in your hand.
 Food-grade polyethylene lining ensures bottle won't retain flavors or taste like plastic; plus, it's 100% BPA free.
-Includes a screw-on closure cap.
+Includes a screw-on push/pull cap.
+Closeout.

 The zero-BPA Platypus Softbottle can be used over and over again without getting the dirty, musty taste that a lot of hard bottles are known for.
 It's also super-light, and can be stored anywhere when empty--just roll it up.